Javagal Srinath

 Srinath was a frontline fast bowler for the Indian cricket team until his retirement, and the second Indian pace bowler after Kapil Dev to take 200 Test match wickets.
-After Dev retired, Srinath led the Indian fast-bowling attack for over nine years.
+After Kapil Dev retired, Srinath led the Indian fast-bowling attack for over nine years.
 He remains India's second-highest One Day International wicket-taker with 315, second to Anil Kumble.
-In the four World Cup's he played in: 1992, 1996, 1999 and 2003, he took 44 wickets and is the joint highest wicket-taker for India in World Cups with Zaheer Khan.
+In the four World Cup's he played in: 1992, 1996, 1999 and 2003, he took 44 wickets and was the joint highest wicket-taker for India in World Cups with Zaheer Khan.
+He is one of the fastest bowlers to have played for India.

-Srinath retired from international cricket after the 2003 World Cup in South Africa.
+Srinath retired from international cricket after the 2003 Cricket World Cup in South Africa.

 Personal life

-Srinath was born in August 1969 at Javagal village, Arsikere taluk of Hassan district in Karnataka.
+Srinath was born in August 1969 at Mysore in Karnataka.
 He played cricket from an early age.
 He attended Marimallappa High School and has a Bachelor of Engineering degree in instrumentation from Sri Jayachamarajendra College of Engineering (SJCE) in Mysore.
 He married his first wife, Jyothsna, in 1999.
 After their divorce, he married journalist Madhavi Patravali in 2008.